rkshiyaniya/Rutvik-Shiyaniya-Portfolio/README.md

 # Hello, Welcome to Rutvik's Portfolio ...
 ---

-A Data Science Enthusiast with hands-on working experience in data science, machine learning and deep learning(computer vision) domain.
-Interested in getting insight from the data, to perform exploratory data analysis, visualization and build predictive machine learning model.
-Also carrying major expertise in Deep Learning specially in Computer Vision applications - Image Classification, Image Segmentation, Object Detection - with hands-on projects.
+A Data Science Enthusiast with hands-on working experience in Data Science, Machine Learning and Deep Learning(Computer Vision) domain.
+Interested in getting insight from the data, to perform Exploratory Statistical Data Analysis, Visualization and build predictive Machine Learning model.
+Have knowledge of Data Analysis and Visualization with Tableau.
+Also carrying major experience in Deep Learning specially in Computer Vision domain with many hands-on projects.

 # Professional Working Experiences :
 ---